Fun Facts About LEDs

 Dropping an LED bulb often doesn’t result in any external damage, unlike some other types of lighting fixtures.
 When an incandescent bulb hits the floor, broken glass is the common result.
 If it’s a CFL bulb, not only is there broken glass but also mercury to clean up.

-Since mercury is a hazardous substance, you must follow a specific decontamination process.
+Since mercury is a hazardous substance, you have to follow a specific decontamination process.

 The Eiffel Tower Uses LEDs